timgit/Breeze.BusinessTime/README.md

 Breeze.BusinessTime
 ===================

-Breeze .NET server extensions for enforcing entity authorization and other such business rules in a pipeline
+Breeze.BusinessTime is a BreezeJs .NET server library for enforcing entity authorization and pipelining of business logic.